hannahjonesut/HannahHW/hw1_datamining_hjones.md

 ![](hw1_datamining_hjones_files/figure-markdown_github/unnamed-chunk-16-1.png)

 The above chart shows that K value versus RMSE.
-The RMSE mean value bottoms out at k=15.
-Using the “1SE” (one standard error) rule, taking the k-value where the mean RMSE is about one standard error above the minimum, yields an optimal k-value of 125.
+The RMSE mean value bottoms out somewhere between k=10 and k=15.
+Using the “1SE” (one standard error) rule, taking the k-value where the mean RMSE is about one standard error above the minimum, yields an optimal k-value of 60.

 ![](hw1_datamining_hjones_files/figure-markdown_github/unnamed-chunk-17-1.png)